 Front Leg Yields Under Saddle

-1. Tip his head the direction you want his shoulders to go, press your outside heel into the spot right at or just forward of the girth to “push” him the direction you want him to go.
+1. Keep his head straight, reins even.
+Press your outside heel into the spot right at or just forward of the girth to “push” him the direction you want him to go.

-2. Unlike the rear disengage, try not to twist your body.
-That re-adjusts your fanny bones and might tell him to disengage his rear.
+2. Unlike the rear disengage, try not to twist your body or bring his head around.
+That re-adjusts your fanny bones and gives him a cue to disengage his rear.
 (It also automatically brings the wrong leg into contact with his body, so take care to leave the inside leg OFF his body – open the door for him to move around.)

 3. Sit back slightly – particularly if he has already mastered the “relax-back” position of a “whoa” seat cue.
 You want to put your weight slightly on his rear so that his front can spin easily with all of the weight on the rear.
 If his forward movement is also inhibited by the “whoa” position, so much the better.

-Horses who prefer to move their rear instead of their front may disengage their rear instead of moving their front over.
+2. At first, horses who prefer to move their rear instead of their front may disengage their rear instead of moving their front around.
 If he moves his rear away instead of moving his front in the direction you want him to turn, set your horse up against the fence “haunches in”, so that his fanny is close to the fence on the off side.
 That will keep him from swinging his rear away when you ask for the front-only movement.

 Beginning Shoulder Over